b21946735/spotify-lyrics-displayer/README.md

 Lyrics will allways be on top and will be frameless text.

-Only tried on W11 and W10 with python 3.7.0
+Only tested on W11 and W10 with python 3.7.0

 It is a simple app you can modify it as you wish.